Career : 1937 - 1946

 Chitty will forever be famous as Carlton’s captain in the 1945 "Bloodbath" Grand Final win over South Melbourne.
 But it should be remembered that he was also a Premiership player in 1938; that he twice won the Blues’ Best & Fairest award, and that he finished fourth in the 1941 Brownlow Medal count.
 While his courage was legendary, he was also very skilled.
 Although 'only' 175 cm tall, his surprising pace, balance and solid 78 kg frame allowed him to mix it with just about anyone.
 A well, he had steely concentration, good hands and kicked the ball a mile.

 One of twelve children born into a pioneering family from Cudgewa in the high country of northern Victoria, Chitty was recruited to Carlton from VFA Club Sunshine in 1936.
+He trained with the club in 1935, brought down from the Upper Murray on the recommendation of former Carlton player Jack Greenhill.
 He played almost a full season in the Reserves team before making his debut against Footscray in June 1937, wearing guernsey number 33.
 Carlton beat the Bulldogs by ten goals that day, and Bob Chitty never played seconds football again.
 In his first few matches he played in the centre, before settling on a half-back flank where his tenacity and accurate kicking to position were features of his game.
 By the time he was one of the stars of Carlton's 1938 Premiership win over Collingwood, Chitty had swapped to guernsey number 6 and earned a reputation as one of the hardest men ever to pull on a football boot.

 How tough was Bob Chitty?
 Well, consider this.
 Only a few days prior to the Blues’ crucial Preliminary Final clash in 1945, he had the top joint of one of his fingers chopped off in an accident at work.
 He asked for the wound to be stitched and bandaged, then defied doctor’s orders to take his place in the side.
 Carlton won, and Chitty carried the injury for the rest of the year.
 An eyewitness account of this game has been provided to the Blueseum by a trusted contributor, and can be read here.
 There is also a tale that has almost reached folklore status in Benalla, of the day Chitty took a mark, then landed awkwardly and broke his ankle.
 Why is this story so extraordinary?
 Because he got up, and kicked a goal before hobbling off!